jevakallio/jest-clean-console-reporter/README.md

 ## Never Asked Questions

-Here are some questions nobody has ever asked me, but might be helpful anyway.
+Here are some questions nobody has ever asked, but might be helpful anyway.

 ### Can I ignore all messages of certain log level?